bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

 <i>PHP TRACKER AND INTERNAL FORUM <br>
 - It is assumed you already have the reqirments installed.
 (If so continue to next step, if not do it or ask for help in gitter chat room)<br>
 - Place the xbtitFM Blu-Edition code in your webroot<br>
 - Create your database (utf8_unicode_ci) and a database user using your application of choice like phpMyAdmin or via terminal.
-You can use any database name you like but set the table prefix to blu_ .Grant your database user full permissions.<br>
+Grant your database user full permissions.<br>
 - In your web directory of the script.OPEN   /sql/database.sql and goto line 2842 ('url', 'http://example.com'),  REPLACE WITH YOUR DOMAIN NAME!
 AND SAVE THE CHANGES.
 - Inport the SQL file located in your web directory of the script. /sql/database.sql
 - Navigate to your web directory of the script.
 Open /include/settings.php via a text editor or nano in terminal and enter your DB info you just created.
 Save it.<br>